United States: Artificial Intelligence

 The JAIC’s efforts to be a leader in defining ethical uses of AI in military applications may further prove challenging because one of the most hotly debated uses of AI is in connection with autonomous weaponry.
 Even indirectly weaponised uses of AI, such as Project Maven, which utilised machine learning and image recognition technologies to improve real-time interpretation of full-motion video data, have been the subject of hostile public reaction and boycott efforts.
 Thus, while time will tell, the tension between the confidentiality that may be needed for national security and the desire for transparency with regard to the use of AI may be a difficult line for the JAIC to walk.

-The Health Insurance Portability and Accountability Act of 1996 (HIPAA) incorporates a Privacy Rule that also may unintentionally hinder AI development.
+And data subject to the Health Insurance Portability and Accountability Act of 1996 (HIPAA) itself would be subject to its Privacy Rule, which also may unintentionally hinder AI development.
 For example, one of the basic tenets of the Privacy Rule is that use and disclosure of protected health information should be limited to only the ‘minimum necessary’ to carry out the particular transaction or action.
-While there are innumerable ways how AI could be used (and may be part of treatment, an enumerated exception), such limitations on use can affect the ability to develop AI related to healthcare.
+While there are innumerable ways AI could be used (including used pursuant to exceptions), such limitations on use can affect the ability to develop AI related to healthcare.

 Perhaps no single area of application for artificial intelligence technology has sparked as fervent an effort to regulate or ban its use in the United States as has the adoption of facial recognition technology by law enforcement and other public officials.
 Like other biometric data, data involving facial geometries and structures is often considered some of the most personal and private data about an individual, leading privacy advocates to urge extra care in protecting against unauthorised or malicious uses.
-As a result, many public interest groups and other vocal opponents of facial recognition technology have been quick to raise alarms about problems with the underlying technology as well as potential or actual misuse by governmental authorities.
-While much of the regulatory activity to date has been at the local level, momentum is also building for additional regulatory actions at both the state and federal levels.
+As a result, many public interest groups and other vocal opponents of facial recognition technology have been quick to sound alarms about problems with the underlying technology as well as potential or actual misuse by governmental authorities.
+While most regulatory activity to date has been at the local level, momentum is also building for additional regulatory actions at both the state and federal levels, particularly in light of covid-19 and a resurgence in social movements relating to racial justice, such as the Black Lives Matter movement.

 In addition, other states have also enacted more general biometric data protection laws that are not limited to facial recognition, but which nevertheless regulate the collection, processing and use of an individual’s biometric data (which, at least in some cases, includes facial geometry data).
 At the time of writing, Illinois, Texas and Washington have all enacted legislation directed to providing specific data protections for their residents’ biometric information.
 Only the Illinois Biometric Information Privacy Act provides for a private right of action as a means of enforcement.
-In addition, once it goes into effect, the California Consumer Privacy Act will also extend its protections to an individual’s biometric information, including that used in facial recognition technology.
-Still other states have included biometric data privacy as part of their data breach laws, or are currently considering the adoption of more general privacy bills that would include protection of biometric information.
+In addition, the California Consumer Privacy Act extends its protections to an individual’s biometric information, including that used in facial recognition technology.
+Still other states have included biometric data privacy as part of their data breach laws or are currently considering the adoption of more general privacy bills that would include protection of biometric information.

 Autonomous vehicles and the automobile industry